ClarksonCJ/clarksoncj.github.io/content/posts/threatmodelling.md

 ### Fostering a Risk-Aware Culture

-Creating a culture of risk awareness involves:
+Creating a culture of risk awareness is essential to effectively integrating risk assessment into every decision-making process.
+By embedding this mindset throughout the organization, you ensure that every team member is equipped to recognize and mitigate potential threats early on.

+This cultural shift can be achieved with:

 1. **Training**: Continuous education on risk assessment techniques.
 2. **Communication**: Open discussions about potential risks.